-People with disabilities comprise almost 10.5% of the working age population in the United States and 11% of its undergraduate students.
+People with disabilities comprise almost 11.5% of the working age population in the United States and 11% of its undergraduate students.
 Creating an environment in which people with disabilities feel valued and respected is critical to the mission of the University.
-As a community we seek to build an inclusive workplace in which all employees and students are allowed to work and learn to their full potential.
-Celebrating ability and respecting the unique contributions of every individual in our community will enhance our success as an instituion.
+As a community we seek to build an inclusive workplace in which all employees and students work and learn to their full potential.
+Celebrating and respecting the unique contributions of every individual in our community will enhance our success as an instituion.
 To learn more about the disability community on Grounds please visit the University's Disability Advocacy and Action Committee's blog at disability.virginia.edu.
 Awareness and education about issues impacting the disability community and critical social outcomes on the basis of discrimination are important to growing inclusive capacity.
 EOCR has compiled a list of useful resources and web sites addressing some of these issues.

 - ADA Coordinator - The ADA Coordinator's web site has links to information about accommodation and disability services at the University.
 The site provides information on the procedure for requesting a workplace accommodation, information about DART (Demand and Response Transportation) services, and information on how employees can self-identify a disability.